PessimistA/CENG_479_PARALLEL_PROGRAMMING-/Demo With Frontend/README.md

 5. Wait for the test to complete.
 You can watch the live terminal and image stream.
 6. Once it finishes, switch to the "Evaluate Results & Graphs" tab.
 7. Load the generated JSON file from your output folder to view the performance graphs and data tables.

+**Extra Note - Viewing Past Results:** In the "Live Image Stream & Best Quality Viewer" section, you can click the **"Load Specific Folder"** button to choose a previously generated output folder.
+This allows you to load past benchmark data and manually select, view, and compare all the processed images from your earlier tests without having to run a new one.